PastIn Person

 Magistrate Judge at United States District Court for the District of Colorado

-Magistrate Judge Craig B. Shaffer serves on the United States District Court for the District of Colorado.
-He has been actively involved in discussions and education regarding electronic discovery and its impact on the judicial system.
+Craig B. Shaffer is a Magistrate Judge for the United States District Court for the District of Colorado.
+He has been actively involved in discussions on discovery conferences and motions in state court, focusing on proportional discovery.

 Judge at United States District Court for the District of Maryland

-Judge Paul W. Grimm serves on the United States District Court for the District of Maryland.
-He is well known for his contributions in improving the pretrial discovery process, particularly regarding the discovery of electronically stored information, and frequently lectures on these topics.
+Paul W. Grimm is a Judge for the United States District Court for the District of Maryland.
+He is well known for his contributions in improving the pretrial discovery process, particularly regarding the discovery of electronically stored information.

 Hon.
 Ralph Artigliere (ret.)